pmyla1/Project3_Group6/README.md

 ![290324_K2_plot](https://github.com/pmyla1/Project3_Group6/assets/151543531/e6244ad0-6e04-420c-910b-35dd864389eb)

 *The fastSTRUCTURE output is difficult to interpret because of the overlapping labels and the order of the individuals in the plot.
+We can see that when K=2, fastSTRUCTURE infers there to be some 50:50 hybrids, indicated by a 50:50 red:blue bar in the fastSRUCTURE plot.*

 ### Allele frequency differences on a larger cohort of *A. arenosa* and *A. lyrata* samples